- Patient Resources

 Participation should be stopped immediately until any injury is evaluated and treated properly.
 Most injuries are minor and can be treated by a short period of rest, ice, and elevation.
 If a trained health care professional such as a sports medicine physician or athletic trainer is available to evaluate an injury, often a decision can be made to allow an athlete to continue playing immediately.
 The athlete should return to play only when clearance is granted by a health care professional.

-Overuse injuries can be treated with a short period of rest, which means that the athlete can continue to perform or practice some activities with modi cations.
+Overuse injuries can be treated with a short period of rest, which means that the athlete can continue to perform or practice some activities with modifications.
 In many cases, pushing through pain can be harmful, especially for stress fractures, knee ligament injuries, and any injury to the head or neck.
 Contact your doctor for proper diagnosis and treatment of any injury that does not improve after a few days of rest.

 You should return to play only when clearance is granted by a health care professional.